Logius-standaarden/fsc-test-suite/manager.md

 When the Peer requests an access token providing an invalid client_id in the request Then an access token request should be rejected

+# Manager-GetToken-10

+Scenario: Request access token with a valid Contract Given a valid Contract exists with a ServiceConnectionGrant containing the Peer and Properties When the Peer requests an access token
+Then the access token should be returned containing a `prp` claim

 # Manager-PeerInfo-1

 Scenario: Get Peer information